centreon/centreon-documentation/versioned_docs/version-22.04/getting-started/create-graphical-view.md

 ![image](../assets/graph-views/tuto_ex_2.png)

-For instance, this real time views allow ITOM teams and managers to visualize instantaneously the availability of critical business applications and services.
+For instance, this real time view allows ITOM teams and managers to visualize instantaneously the availability of critical business applications and services.
 This guarantees a better reaction time in case of outage and optimizes MTRS (Mean Time to Restore Service).